 Dr. Peter Kim is an anesthesiologist who turned his quest for working smarter, not harder, into the blog Passive Income MD.
 Obsessed with earning passive income and achieving a better work-life balance, he chronicles his journey and helps others learn how to make passive income through his blog, podcast, and courses.

 If you’d like to start a money-making blog, I have a simple step-by-step tutorial here that can get you up and running quickly.

 11. Write a Book

-Neurosurgeon, Paul Kalaithi wrote a #1 New York Times Bestseller, When Breath Becomes Air — this book is a terrific read if you haven't read it.
+Neurosurgeon Dr. Paul Kalahaven wrote the #1 New York Times Bestseller When Breath Becomes Air — this book is a terrific read if you haven’t read it.

 Being a doctor or healthcare practitioner doesn’t have to mean working long shifts away from your family.
-You don’t need to commit to an endless commute and sacrifice your personal life to better the lives of others.
-If you’re looking for work-at-home jobs for physicians, there are many options out there to provide you with flexibility, freedom, and financial security.
+You don’t want to commit to an endless commute and sacrifice your personal life to better the lives of others.
+If you’re looking for work-at-home jobs for physicians, there are many options to provide you with flexibility, freedom, and financial security.

-Need more ideas?
-Check out the podcast, Docs Outside the Box for interviews with doctors who are doing extraordinary things.
+Need more ideas and resources?
+Check out Dr. Nii Darko’s podcast and blog, Docs Outside the Box, for interviews with MDs who are doing extraordinary things.

 Are you a physician who wants to work from home?
 Have you already found your dream home-based career?
 Drop us a note; we’d love to hear from you!